lucaslorentz/caddy-docker-proxy/README.md

 This mode doesn't use (or expose) Caddy's Admin API.
 Instead, it updates the target service to mount the generated Caddyfile at `/etc/caddy/Caddyfile` (or `--swarm-caddyfile-target`).
 This triggers a Swarm service update (tasks get restarted according to the service's update/rollback settings).

+Each configuration change creates a new Swarm config object named `<prefix>-<sha256>` (see `--swarm-config-prefix`).
+Old configs are not garbage-collected automatically.

 This mode requires access to a Swarm **manager** Docker API.

 [Configuration example](examples/swarm.yaml#L1)